New Tools and Frameworks

 • Regional differences in the availability of technical/IT skills required for SLES.

-Therefore, the upscaling of SLES requires new governance and political structures, new market and business models that are adapted to the local context and resources, new or adapted skills, as well as effective avenues to harness and disseminate learning and experiences.
+This indicates that the upscaling of SLES requires new governance and political structures; new market and business models that are adapted to the local context and resources; new or adapted skills, as well as effective avenues to harness and disseminate learning and experiences.